cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 ## Help!

-If at any point you get stuck during this initial setup or throughout the semester, please don't hesitate to email the course staff at 15-131-staff at cs dot cmu dot edu.
+If at any point you get stuck during this initial setup or throughout the semester, please don't hesitate to post on Piazza or come to office hours.

 ## Set Up SSH